-SpaceX to launch next-gen US spy satellites today on 100th Falcon 9 flight of the year
+SpaceX launches next-gen US spy satellites on 100th Falcon 9 flight of the year (video, photos)

-SpaceX's workhorse Falcon 9 rocket is about to hit the century mark for the year.
+SpaceX's workhorse Falcon 9 rocket just hit the century mark for the year.

-NROL-167 will be the fourth launch supporting the NRO's "proliferated architecture," a constellation consisting of "numerous, smaller satellites designed for capability and resilience," according to the agency.
+NROL-167 was the fourth launch supporting the NRO's "proliferated architecture," a constellation consisting of "numerous, smaller satellites designed for capability and resilience," according to the agency.
 We don't know much about these spacecraft or their activities, which isn't surprising; NRO satellites' work tends to be classified.

 The most recent Falcon Heavy launch, on Oct.
 14, sent NASA's Europa Clipper probe toward the Jupiter system.
 The most recent Starship test flight occurred a day earlier and featured an unprecedented catch of the vehicle's first-stage booster by the "chopstick" arms of the launch tower.